 There are several bus routes that serve Düsseldorf Airport.
 Stops are outside the main arrivals hall.
 Depending on your destination, you can take buses 721 (via Düsseldorf Hpf), 760, SB51, and 896.

 A taxi ride costs about €30 to the city centre.

 Weeze Airport, also known as Niederrhein Airport (NRN), is located about 80 kilometres or 50 miles northeast of central Düsseldorf.

 There’s no railway station at Weeze Airport.
-To travel to Düsseldorf Airport, you have to take the bus to Weeze or Kevelaer stations.
+To travel to Düsseldorf, you have to take the shuttle bus to Weeze or Kevelaer stations, located 5/10 minutes from the airport.
 There’s about one bus per hour, and the bus times are linked to train arrival and departure times.
 Then, take the regional train RE10, which runs every 30 minutes.